rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> DataStructs.DiceSimilarity(pairFps[1],pairFps[2])
 0.560...

 It's also possible to get atom-pair descriptors encoded as a standard bit vector fingerprint (ignoring the count information):

 >>> pairFps = [Pairs.GetAtomPairFingerprintAsBitVect(x) for x in ms]

-Since these are standard bit vectors, the DataStructs module can be used for similarity:
+Since these are standard bit vectors, the :api:`rdkit.DataStructs` module can be used for similarity:

 >>> from rdkit import DataStructs
 >>> DataStructs.DiceSimilarity(pairFps[0],pairFps[1])